lostjared/Acid.Cam.v2.Qt/README.md

 on host os of windows or linux, just a guest virtual machine.
 But in the VM webcam resolution is maximum of 640x480.

+I believe there is a bug in current version of OpenCV where on OS X if you open a webcam capture device, close it then reopen a another it will cause the program to crash so I will have to wait until this is resolved before I can upload a complete working macOS version.